Mrs. Gayla Arvin

 Please use this link to gain access to the software of your choice: Software

 A basic scientific calculator can be purchased for ten dollars or less at Wal-Mart or Office Depot.
 A scientific calculator is one with the standard functions of add, subtract, multiply, and divide, as well as the trigonometric functions of SIN, COS, and TAN.
-Although TI-84 graphing calculators will be beneficial to the student in future classes and on the ACT, a standard scientific calculator is adequate for Geometry.
+Although TI-84 graphing calculators will be beneficial to the student in future classes and on the ACT, a standard scientific calculator is adequate for Algebra/Geometry.
 Students need a scientific calculator at home for homework and will be required to bring it to class daily.
 I WILL NOT accept the excuse, “I couldn’t do homework because I didn’t have a calculator.”
 Any brand is sufficient as long as it is scientific.

 Below are two recommendations for calculators with associated pros and cons.
 These recommendations will get your student the most bang for the buck, but are in no way the only available calculators for use in school.